The Six Basic Doctrines of Christianity

 In a sense, every human soul has faith, which explains why we’re incurably religious as a species (even those who claim to not believe in God develop belief systems and institutions that have all the earmarks of what is generally perceived as “religion”*).
 Belief in God is simply a part of our make-up; it’s in our spiritual DNA.
 Heck, creation itself inspires belief in God; more than that, creation screams out God’s existence (Psalm 19:1-4 & Romans 1:18-20).
 To suggest that everything in the universe came about through accident and that there’s no Intelligent Designer is like expecting a Boeing 747 to emerge out of a metal scrapyard after millions of years.
 It’s absurd.
 Unfortunately, as Paul put it, unbelievers “are darkened in their understanding and separated from the life of God because of the ignorance that is in them due to the hardening of their hearts” (Ephesians 4:18).
 In other words, they have faith but they’ve willingly hardened their hearts to it, consciously or subconsciously.
 Why?
 For a number of reasons, such as not wanting to give up some pet sin, but often simply because that’s how their godless culture brainwashed them and they choose to run with the pack.
 And so they deny obvious reality.

 * For instance, secular humanism—essentially one-in-the-same as far left “liberalism”—has its own cosmology, its own miracles, its own beliefs in the supernatural, its own “churches” (public schools), its own “high priests” (godless professors and teachers), its own “saints” (thugs), its own worldview and its own explanation of the existence of the universe.
-While this is generally true, it shouldn’t be interpreted to mean that I’m against all professors, public school teachers, scientists, etc. because this isn’t true in the least.
+While this is generally true, it shouldn’t be interpreted to mean that all professors, public school teachers, scientists, judges, etc. are LIEberal secular humanists because this isn’t true in the least.

 Repentance and Faith